ashiqy04/Educational-Counselling/README.md

 # Educational-Counselling
-Create a RESTful service for a website(basic education website)  that accepts student's acad records, preferences(in a form) and then suggests schools

-• The educational counselling application was developed using Spring Boot with CRUD (Create, Read, Update, Delete)
+This repository contains the codebase for an educational counselling service built using Spring Boot.
+The service allows students to submit their academic records and preferences through a form and suggests suitable schools based on the provided information.

+## Features
+CRUD Operations: The service supports Create, Read, Update, and Delete operations for student records.

-• Secure user registration and login functionalities for counsellors and students
+Secure Authentication: Implemented secure user registration and login functionalities for both Admin and students.

-• Role-based access control to ensure appropriate data privacy and access levels
+Role-Based Access Control: Ensures appropriate data privacy and access levels by implementing role-based access control mechanisms.

-• The education counselling application will retrieve the college details according to Fee we have provided or We can retrieve the college details according to the course we have to take and it will provide a suitable college
+College Suggestions: Provides college suggestions based on either the specified fee range or the desired course.

+## Technologies Used
+Spring Boot: The application is built using the Spring Boot framework, which simplifies the development of production-ready applications.

+RESTful API: The service is designed as a RESTful API, making it easy to integrate with various front-end technologies.

+Spring Security: Implements secure authentication and role-based access control using Spring Security.